Team approach to concussion management

 The role of the Family Team is to be an advocate for the concussed individual.
 The Family Team would:

 - Notify the school that their child has been diagnosed with a concussion

 - Report any change in behavior such as irritability, depression, social withdrawal, and/or more emotional then normal.

-Who is on the Medical Team and what is their role on the Multidisciplinary concussion management team?
+Who is on the Medical Team and what is their role on the Multidisciplinary Concussion Management Team?

-The Medical Team usually consist of:
+The Medical Team usually consists of:

 - Doctor of Medicine or MD

 - Doctor of Osteopathic Medicine or DO